 Elizabeth David (1913-1992) wrote cookery books that inspired and influenced a whole generation.
 Ms David was a self taught cook whose interest in cookery was formed and stimulated by living and cooking in France, Italy, Greece, Egypt and India.
 Her first book Mediterranean food appeared in 1950 and is still a classic of English cookery writing.
 Included in the collection are annotated compliment slips and annotated notes, often witty and acerbic!

-Elizabeth David items can be identified in the catalogue by the location code ED.
+To identify Elizabeth David in the catalogue use code ED.

-Email Guildhall Library for a full list: email@example.com
+Email Guildhall Library Team for a full list.